 More on National Security

-Matteson, IL – Congresswoman Robin Kelly, the Ranking Member of IT subcommittee, released this statement concerning President Trump’s long-awaited cybersecurity Executive Order:
+Washington, D.C. - Congresswoman Robin Kelly, Ranking Member of the IT subcommittee, released this statement regarding the first known campaign hacking attempts of the 2018 cycle:

 “As shown by these latest hacks, our adversaries are not stopping their efforts to influence and undermine our elections and democratic institutions.
 In fact, it’s the exact opposite.
 Our enemies are stepping up the attacks on campaigns, political parties and voting infrastructure.